Terms & Conditions

 16.3 Subject to clause 16.1, our total liability to you in respect of all losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed in the case of an Order the price of the Products as specified in our Order Confirmation or in the case of an E-Order, the total value of your E-Order as confirmed in our E-Order Confirmation.

-16.4 Except as expressly stated in these Terms, we do not give any representation, warranties or undertakings in relation to the Products (or the Software).
+16.4 Except as expressly stated in these Terms, we do not give any representation, warranties or undertakings in relation to the Products.
 Any representation, condition or warranty which might be implied or incorporated into these Terms by statute, common law or otherwise is excluded to the fullest extent permitted by law.
-In particular, we will not be responsible for ensuring that the Products or the Software are suitable for your purposes.
+In particular, we will not be responsible for ensuring that the Products are suitable for your purposes.

-16.5 For the avoidance of doubt, we shall not be liable in relation to any loss or damage that may result from the use of the Products and/or the Software other than to the extent set out in these Terms and any guidance or instruction manuals as issued by us from time to time.
+16.5 For the avoidance of doubt, we shall not be liable in relation to any loss or damage that may result from the use of the Products other than if and to the extent set out in these Terms and any guidance or instruction manuals as issued by us from time to time.